When Life Give You Lemons Make a Shaker Lemon Pie

 I’ve been noticeably absent from my blog for a while.
-Life has thrown me a couple of lemons and as you may imagine I’ve been doing what any good pie baker would do…I’ve made Shaker Lemon Pies!
+Life has thrown me a couple of lemons and as you may imagine I’ve been doing what any good pie baker would do…I’ve made the When Life Gives You Lemons Make a Shaker Lemon Pie!
+Actually quite a few of them.

 This pie has become a staple around my house and in Art of The Pie® classes.
 Folks are astounded when they find out just how easy it is to make and how good it is to eat.
 I’ll provide the recipe a little further on in today’s post.